 Everything my mother-in-law makes is absolutely delicious.
 I really miss her cooking.
 Anytime we’ve taken a trip to Maryland, we’ve packed an extra bag to fill with my mother-in-law’s cooking to bring home with us on the train.
 She would freeze it for us, and it would make the 4-hour journey back to NYC still frozen.
 We would thaw a few items to be eaten immediately, and the rest would stay in the freezer until a later date.
 We had a great system in place!
 As for our Indian wedding, that will have to be a story for another time….

 I think it took me a while to really start learning how to cook South Indian dishes simply because I was intimidated.
 I knew K loved his mom’s cooking, so I didn’t want to even try my hand at it.
 I figured I would just stick to what I knew.
 But over the years, I’ve learned how to make several dishes and added them to my repertoire.
 When everything shut down last spring, I had the urge to make more than my usual share of Indian meals.
 It just felt (and tasted) comforting.
-And now this Green Bean and Mushroom Curry dish is one of my All-Time Favorite Dishes, and I make it every other week!
+And now this green bean and mushroom curry recipe is one of my All-Time Favorite Dishes, and I make it every other week!

-This curry, which happens to be vegan, is adapted from one of Madhur Jaffrey’s cookbooks.
-If you are not familiar with her, she is an Indian-born food and travel writer, who I believe also used to be an actress.
-She is credited with introducing Indian cuisine to the West in the 1970’s.
+This green bean curry, which happens to be vegan, is adapted from one of Madhur Jaffrey’s cookbooks.
+If you are not familiar with her, she is an Indian-born food and travel writer.
+Ms. Jaffrey is credited with introducing Indian cuisine to the West in the 1970’s.
 She essentially was to Indian cooking what Julia Child was to French cooking.
 If you aren’t acquainted with Indian fare, a great place to start would be with Jaffrey’s cookbook entitled, Quick & Easy Indian Cooking.
 I’ve found so many great recipes in that cookbook, and they are all very approachable.

 Green Bean and Mushroom Curry